otherguy/alfred-airports-workflow/README.md

 | `ctrl`   | Open the Wikipedia page of the selected airport. |
 | `⌘`      | Show the airports location in Maps.app           |

+Since version `0.1.4`, you can search for ICAO codes as well!

 ## Developers

 If you want to contribute, fork this repository and submit a pull request.